rdig/colored-new-tab/readme.md

 # Colored New Tab Chrome Extension

-A minimalistic extensions that displays a colored new tab (with color selector).
+A minimalistic Chrome extension that replaces the New Tab page with simple single color.

+Features:
+- Fast loading
+- Beautiful full page colors
+- Unobtrusive color switcher

 ## Screenshots